camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 This guide offers a detailed tutorial for deploying two Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) clusters, tailored explicitly for deploying Camunda 8 and using Terraform, a popular Infrastructure as Code (IaC) tool.

-It requires you to have previously completed or at least understood the steps taken in "[Deploy an EKS cluster with Terraform](./terraform-setup.md)" as it builds on top of it.

-:::tip
+:::note

-If you have no experience with Terraform and Amazon EKS, please have a look at our guide on "[Deploy an EKS cluster with Terraform](./terraform-setup.md)".
-By walking through the essentials of setting up an Amazon EKS cluster and configuring AWS IAM permissions, this guide explains the process of using Terraform with AWS, making it accessible even to those new to Terraform or IaC concepts.
+This guide requires you to have previously completed or reviewed the steps taken in [deploying an EKS cluster with Terraform](./terraform-setup.md).
+If you have no experience with Terraform and Amazon EKS, review this content for the essentials of setting up an Amazon EKS cluster and configuring AWS IAM permissions.
+This content explains the process of using Terraform with AWS, making it accessible even to those new to Terraform or IaC concepts.
 :::

 ## Prerequisites

-- An [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) to create any resources within AWS.
+- An [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) to create resources within AWS.
 - [Terraform (1.7.x)](https://developer.hashicorp.com/terraform/downloads)
 - [Kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the cluster.

 ## Considerations

-This setup provides an essential foundation for beginning with Camunda 8, though it's not tailored for optimal performance.
-It's a good initial step for preparing a production environment by incorporating [IaC tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code).
+This setup provides an essential foundation for beginning with Camunda 8.
+Though it's not tailored for optimal performance, it's a good initial step for preparing a production environment by incorporating [IaC tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code).

 Terraform can be opaque in the beginning.
-If you solely want to get an understanding for what is happening, you may try out the [eksctl guide](./eksctl.md) to understand what resources are created and how they interact with each other.
+If you solely want an understanding for what is happening, review the [eksctl guide](./eksctl.md) to understand what resources are created and how they interact with each other.

 To try out Camunda 8 or develop against it, consider signing up for our [SaaS offering](https://camunda.com/platform/).
-If you already have two Amazon EKS clusters, which are peered together and a S3 bucket, consider skipping to [Deploy Camunda 8 to the Clusters](#deploy-camunda-8-to-the-clusters).
+If you already have two Amazon EKS clusters (peered together) and an S3 bucket, consider skipping to [deploy Camunda 8 to the clusters](#deploy-camunda-8-to-the-clusters).

-For the simplicity of this guide, certain best practices will be provided with links to additional documents, enabling you to explore the topic in more detail.
+For the simplicity of this guide, certain best practices will be provided with links to additional resources, enabling you to explore the topic in more detail.

 :::warning
 Following this guide will incur costs on your Cloud provider account, namely for the managed Kubernetes service, running Kubernetes nodes in EC2, Elastic Block Storage (EBS), traffic between regions, and S3.
 More information can be found on [AWS](https://aws.amazon.com/eks/pricing/) and their [pricing calculator](https://calculator.aws/#/) as the total cost varies per region.
 :::

 :::warning
-Please have a look at our [dual-region concept documentation](#) <!-- TOOD: link reference --> before continuing to understand the current limitations and restrictions of this setup, as well as the disclaimer concerning support from Camunda.
+Review our [dual-region concept documentation](#) <!-- TOOD: link reference --> before continuing to understand the current limitations and restrictions of this setup, as well as the disclaimer concerning support from Camunda.
 :::

 ## Outcome

-Following this tutorial and steps will result in:
+Completion of this tutorial will result in:

 - Two Amazon EKS Kubernetes clusters running the latest Kubernetes version with each four nodes ready for Camunda 8 installation.
-- The [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) is installed and configured, which is used by the Camunda 8 Helm chart to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+- The [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) installed and configured, which is used by the Camunda 8 Helm chart to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - A [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) between the two EKS clusters, allowing cross-cluster communication between different regions.
-- An [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) (S3) bucket for [ElasticSearch backups](https://www.elastic.co/guide/en/elasticsearch/reference/current/repository-s3.html)
+- An [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) (S3) bucket for [Elasticsearch backups](https://www.elastic.co/guide/en/elasticsearch/reference/current/repository-s3.html).

 ## Environment prerequisites

 To streamline the execution of the subsequent commands, it is recommended to export multiple environment variables.

-The following are the required environment variables with some example values:
+The following are the required environment variables with example values:

 ```bash
 # The AWS regions of your cluster 1 and 2